OpenNebula/docs/source/operation/host_cluster_management/cluster_guide.rst

 |                        | from the TOTAL MEM.
 See :ref:`scheduler <schg_limit>`.                   |
 +------------------------+--------------------------------------------------------------------------+

-You can easily update this values with the ``onecluster`` command:

-.. prompt:: bash $ auto

-    $ onecluster update production

-    -----8<----- editor session ------8<------

-    DATASTORE_LOCATION="/mnt/nas/datastores"
-    ~
-    ~
-    ~
-    ----->8----- editor session ------>8------

-    $ onecluster show production
-    CLUSTER 100 INFORMATION
-    ID               : 100
-    NAME             : production
-    SYSTEM DATASTORE : 100

-    CLUSTER TEMPLATE
-    DATASTORE_LOCATION="/mnt/nas/datastores"

-    HOSTS
-    0

-    VNETS
-    1

-    DATASTORES
-    100

-You can add as many variables as you want, following the standard template syntax.
+You can easily update these values with the ``onecluster update`` command.
+Also, you can add as many variables as you want, following the standard template syntax.
 These variables will be used for now only for informational purposes.

 Scheduling and Clusters
 =======================